Much more than just a recommendation...

 Manner

 Always maintain a polite and professional manner during any exchange with a customer.
-If you are sworn at or exposed to personal attacks on your character, resist the urge to retaliate with abuse or use phrases like "potty mouth" or "didn't your parents teach you any manners."
+If you are sworn at or exposed to personal attacks on your character, resist the urge to retaliate.

 Explain